“I really want to work with you but I can’t afford it.”

 So you want to work with us but we’re out of your price range.
 That’s fine – just tell us that!
 EXACTLY that.
 Don’t tell us that we’re too expensive (I’ll explain why in a moment).
 DO tell us that you cannot currently afford our prices.
 It’s totally normal, especially during a pandemic, and we won’t be annoyed.
 In fact, we’ll often go straight into problem-solving mode.

-- Respect for my work
+- Respect for my skills

 - Integrity by not ghosting me or making vague promises